 Approaching the District Attorney's office is something to do with caution because any statements you or your support network make in self-advocacy or communications could be used against you by the District Attorney's office to try to establish inconsistencies.
-These alleged inconsistencies could be used to undermine your reliability and readiness for parole in future parole hearings or hurt your case in other ongoing proceedings (such as an SB 1437 (Felony Murder) resentencing petition).
+These alleged inconsistencies could be used to undermine your credibility and alleged readiness for parole in future parole hearings or hurt your case in other ongoing proceedings.